 This process is paid for by the aggrieved creditor and is likely to cost them anywhere from $7,000 to $9,000 in legal and court filing fees alone.

 In this case, the creditor selects the Liquidator and is required to obtain a Consent to Act signed by a registered liquidator.
 The Court will then appoint that liquidator.
 This type of liquidation is known as an Official Liquidation.

 Creditors of an insolvent company may also elect to appoint a liquidator at the end of the Voluntary Administration process.

-Regardless of whether the liquidation is commenced at the instigation of the members or the creditors, the liquidation process itself is virtually identical and requires the liquidator to undertake a detailed forensic examination of the company, the actions of its directors and the circumstances leading to the winding up.
+However a liquidation is commenced, whether by the members or the creditors, the liquidation process is virtually identical and requires the liquidator undertake a detailed examination of the company and the circumstances and reasons leading to its winding up.

-Once these investigations are completed, the liquidator must report to ASIC under the Corporations Act regardless of whether the shareholders have selected and paid for the process of liquidation.
+Once these investigations are completed, the liquidator must report all findings to ASIC and the creditors under the Corporations Act.

 - Suppliers placing the company on COD or demanding payment before resuming supply

 - Creditor demands and threatened legal action

 - Creditors unpaid and outside of usual terms